 Lull shines in the edge support category when compared to other foam and bed-in-box models (which typically do not perform as well as innerspring mattresses).
 This is in large part because of the dense poly layers that support the top layer.

 There is more pronounced sinkage when sitting on the bed’s edge, which is to be expected.
-However, it is less than direct competitors’ and not often a deal breaker.
+However, it is less than many direct competitors’ and not often a deal breaker.

 - Trial Period –100-night trial period.
 If you are not satisfied, Lull will pick up the mattress from your home for free and box it for you.